 Because of the location and extent of involvement, nasopharyngeal cancers often are not amenable to surgical resection.
 They are typically treated with chemotherapy and radiation therapy, which are often followed by adjuvant chemotherapy.

 Recurrent tumors can be treated with another course of radiation, commonly with brachytherapy; radionecrosis of the skull base is a risk.
 An alternative to radiation is skull base resection.
-Resection is usually done by removing part of the maxilla for access but sometimes resection can be done endoscopically.
+Resection is usually done by removing part of the maxilla for access but, in select cases, resection can be done endoscopically, although little data yet exists on endoscopic resection.